 Because summers are so short and your time in the laboratory so important we discourage students from trying to take significant time off for vacations.
-However, we recognize that sometimes things like weddings and family events are scheduled long in advance and suggest you have a conversation with your mentor about time off for special events.
+However, we recognize that sometimes things like weddings and family events are scheduled long in advance.
+Time off should be approved by the mentor and a “VRSP Leave Form and Plan for Make Up” submitted

 Do I have time for another job?